MohmdFo/kong-auth/docs/source/introduction.rst

 **Getting Help**
 - Check the :doc:`faq` for common questions
-- Review :doc:`troubleshooting` for known issues
+- Review troubleshooting guides for known issues
 - Search the documentation for specific topics

 **Reporting Issues**